 How Does a Continuous Glucose Monitor Work?

 On the underside of the plastic disc is a flexible filament around 5mm long and 0.4mm wide (about as thick as dental floss).
-When you apply the CGM with the included applicator, a small spring-loaded needle guides the filament through your skin and retreats (it happens so quickly you typically don’t even feel the needle), leaving the end of the filament in the interstitial fluid just below the skin.
+When you apply the CGM with the included applicator, a small spring-loaded needle guides this tiny sensor through your skin and retreats (it happens so quickly you typically don’t even feel the needle), leaving the end of the filament in the interstitial fluid just below the skin.

-So a CGM doesn’t actually measure blood sugar but rather the glucose that continuously seeps from blood vessels and capillaries into this fluid.
+A CGM works by measuring the glucose that continuously seeps from blood vessels and capillaries into this fluid; it doesn’t actually measure blood sugar.
 The amount of glucose in the interstitial fluid is a close proxy of what’s in the blood, but about 5-15 minutes delayed (the time it takes the glucose to leak into the interstitial space).
 Many people also calibrate their CGMs with a finger-stick test to improve the device’s accuracy.

 Coating the filament is an enzyme called glucose oxidase, which converts glucose to hydrogen peroxide.
 The hydrogen peroxide reacts with platinum to break down into hydrogen, oxygen, and electrons, which generate current.
 The device wirelessly transmits this signal to a handheld reader or smartphone, which uses an algorithm to convert the electrical signal to a glucose reading.
 CGMs have a lifespan of 7-14 days because eventually the chemistry on the sensor degrades, and the reading becomes less accurate.

-Future monitors will likely be smaller and last longer, and may measure additional metabolites.
+Future glucose monitoring devices will likely be smaller and last longer, and may measure additional metabolites.
 They may also incorporate new sensing technology that uses aptamers, or strands of DNA, RNA or amino acids that bind to specific molecules.
 Aptamers can sense much smaller quantities of a biomarker than current enzymatic sensors.

 Why Use a Continuous Glucose Monitor?

-The benefit of a continuous glucose monitor is that it provides a more granular, real-time look at your blood sugar than alternative methods such as using a glucometer, which reads glucose from a drop of blood, or glucose tests at your doctor, such as fasting plasma glucose or HbA1c.
+One of the benefits of CGM is that it provides a more granular, real-time look at your blood glucose levels than alternative methods such as using a glucometer, which reads glucose from a drop of blood, or glucose tests at your doctor, such as fasting plasma glucose or HbA1c.
 These other methods provide only a single measurement, a snapshot in time.

 This can fail to show you how much your blood sugar is spiking and crashing (known as glycemic variability [more on that below]).
-They also fail to reveal trends over time or reactions to particular foods.
-Even if you tested your blood with a glucometer after a meal, you can’t see the entire rise and fall pattern, so your reading may be misleading.
+They also fail to reveal glucose trends over time or reactions to particular foods.
+Even if you tested your blood with a blood glucose meter after a meal, you can’t see the entire rise and fall pattern, so your reading may be misleading.
 A continuous glucose monitor is like listening to the whole symphony instead of just individual notes.

 Who Should Use a Continuous Glucose Monitor?

-People with Type 1 diabetes can’t make insulin to help maintain stable blood sugar, so they need to monitor their glucose levels closely to keep blood sugar from getting dangerously high or low.
-Without a CGM, the only way to do that is to use a finger-stick glucometer dozens of times a day.
+People with Type 1 diabetes can’t make insulin to help maintain stable blood sugar, so they need to monitor their glucose levels closely to prevent dangerously high or low blood glucose.
+Without a CGM, the only way to do that is to use a finger-prick glucometer dozens of times a day.

 But CGMs can also provide several valuable insights that can benefit people with or without diabetes: